Do As I Say, Not As I Do?

 How would the same stats look if the questionnaire also included questions about the adults’ own contributions to the sharing of content about their children?
 My guess is it would be much lower because the respondents would be less likely to confess to their own social media oversteps than to those of their “immature” children.
 Of course, adolescents do a lot more online sharing than adults do.
 And they might be more likely to engage in risky behavior online, such as communicating with strangers.
 But does that mean the kids do all the sharing and parents don’t?
 Hardly.
 A simple search on the term “oversharenting” reveals that for many, parenting and digital sharing goes hand in hand.
 If at least one of the member of the Pew crew took the Friday lunch hour to poke around on the STFU, parent site, maybe a question or two about the parents’ own sharing habits would have been included?
 (If you are a Gen-X parent with a healthy dose of self-irony I bet you will greatly appreciate STFU, Parent!)

 In 2010 92% of two-year olds had an online presence.
-A two-year old’s relationship with digital gadgets is only a tad more literate as the amphibian that tries to lick moving images of bugs off a touch screen, so he is not contributing much to his online identity himself.
+A two-year old’s relationship with digital gadgets is only a tad more literate than the amphibian that tries to lick moving images of bugs off a touch screen, so he is not contributing much to shaping his own online identity.
 The “offenders” are of course the well-meaning adults in his life who capture nearly every aspect of his existence from the moment he is born.

 Children’s online sharing habits concern parents mainly for two different reasons: safety and reputation.
 The most pressing issue is to keep children safe online and to make sure that the content about them online does not put them in danger.
 Safety is compromised if identifiable information about a child is made available online.
 It is especially risky when a child or adolescent communicates with strangers online and this stranger is able to gather identifiable information about the child or if the child agrees to meet this person in real life.
 This information can be shared voluntarily by a naïve child or involuntarily via geotags or insufficient privacy settings.
 Safety is the issue most parents are concerned with.
 It looks like that when teens are young, parents are more likely to help their children set up privacy protections, but less inclined so for older teens.
 Actually an earlier Pew study shows that close to two-thirds (62%) of teens who have a social media profile say the profile they use most often is set to be private so that only their friends can see the content they post.
 In the new study only about 40 percent of parents maintain that they help their children set up privacy settings.
 This indicates that adolescents are likely set up these filters on their own initiative, whether prompted by parents or not.
 Younger users are also the most eager to “prune” their social profiles for reputation management, possibly revealing stronger internet skills among adolescent children than older users.